Putting More Speed in Express

 The Solutions

 Express chose commercetools for its MACH principles.
 The idea of custom-tailoring the digital commerce experience to their needs instead of the older, square-peg-in-a-round-hole platform model was highly attractive.
-Luckily, they had two up-and-coming ecommerce juggernauts on staff, poised to spearhead this commercetools implementation.

 Reaping the Benefits